PLEASE READ THIS FIRST

-1. Go on line and get your tickets there.
-In some cases, usually far in advance, you'll get a low price.
+1. Check on line first, call Miriam second.
+In some cases, usually far in advance, you'll get a very low price.

 3.If you're going to purchase tickets contact Miriam at ITSA Gateways travel as she has VERY good rates to different areas.
 You won't find them lower anywhere.

 4. A note about airfare prices: Make sure you are getting a quote that includes ALL airfare taxes.
 Some will advertise a low price and "forget" to tell you about the air taxes.

 OK...If Guam is so good why should you go anywhere else while you are here?

 REASON #1: I have previously said Guam is about 80% better than most places.
 But, and this is huge, quite a few of the very top dive destinations in the world are within easy reach of Guam.
 We are very spoiled here and have very easy air connections to all of these areas.

 -In less than three hours you can be at Palau, Yap, Chuuk .
 In less than 4 hours you can be in the Philippines.

 -In less than 6 hours you can be in Australia, Pohnpei, Kosrae and Malaysia.

 REASON #2: You're special and in the <1% club.
 You're a diver or snorkeler or you wouldn't be looking at this.
 This means you already have tried something (scuba) that 99.875% of the world wouldn't think of trying.
 Why not experience the best diving and snorkeling you'll probably ever do?
 It's all in our backyard.